-The ideal audience for Juanita’s topics are business owners and leaders (executives, directors, heads of department etc) who need to regain focus and propel their organisation forward towards sustainable profitable growth.
+The ideal audience for Juanita Vorster topics are business owners and leaders (executives, directors, heads of department etc) who need to regain focus and propel their organisation forward towards sustainable profitable growth.

-- WIN!
-How to succeed in the new game of business
+WIN!
+How to succeed in the new game of business from Juanita Vorster

-Business owners and leaders (executives, directors, heads of department etc) that need to regain focus, hone strategy, and propel their organisation towards winning in the new game of business.
+Business owners and leaders (executives, directors, heads of department etc) that need to regain focus, hone strategy, and propel their organisation towards winning in the new game of business with Juanita Vorster.

 In fast-changing times we must become more than creative to keep business going.
 Business leaders must strike the fine balance between keeping existing customers happy while also reacting to changes in the environment around them.